An Einstein–CUNY SPH Academic Partnership

 This partnership allows medical students to complete a five-year program resulting in a Doctor of Medicine (M.D.) from Albert Einstein College of Medicine and a Master of Public Health (M.P.H.) from CUNY Graduate School of Public Health & Health Policy (CUNY SPH).

-Both institutions are committed to excellence in health and healthcare, and this collaboration makes it possible to provide the clinical and public health training that will allow them to apply both an individual patient and a community or population perspective in their practice, and prepare them for leadership positions in public health and healthcare systems.
+Both institutions are committed to excellence in health and healthcare, This collaboration enables robust clinical and public health training that prepares students to integrate individual patient care with community or population health perspectives in their practice.
+It also equips students for future leadership positions in public health and healthcare systems.

 Why an M.P.H.?